ke177409/Market-Analysis/README.md

 * Invest in the development of shooter games to satisfy the larger European and North American markets.
 * Maintain a secondary focus on action genres because they have broad appeal across all three regions.
 * Conduct further analysis to assess and understand the competing publishing companies in each region.

-## Tools & Skills
-**Excel**
-* Data filtering and sorting
-* Grouping and summarizing data
-* Descriptive analysis
-* PivotTables to create new variables and visualizations.

 ## Data Storytelling
 * PowerPoint presentation format